mvolkmann/blog/src/prolog.md

 When an attempt to run a Prolog program fails, it is often for one of these reasons.

+- A token intended to be a variable starts with a lowercase letter instead of uppercase.
-- One of the rules has `:=` between its head and body instead of `:-`.
+- A rule has `:=` between its head and body instead of `:-`.
-- One of the goals in an intended conjunction ends with a period instead of a comma.
+- A goal in an intended conjunction ends with a period instead of a comma.
+  Look for the error message "Full stop in clause-body?".
-- The second argument to the `format` predicate is a single value instead of a list of values to be inserted in the format string.
+- The last argument to the `format` predicate is a single value instead of a list of values to be inserted in the format string.

 ## Prolog Flags